NTaylor71/Jellyfin.Plugin.LLMChatBridge/README.md

 ## Overview

-**LLMChatBridge** is a Jellyfin plugin that enables chat-based interactions with a local or remote LLM (e.g., Ollama).
+**Jellyfin.Plugin.LLMChatBridge** is a Jellyfin plugin that enables chat-based interactions with a local or remote LLM (e.g., Ollama).
 It connects Jellyfin users to AI-powered media recommendations and answers via a configurable chat UI backed by one or more LLM endpoints.

 - Supports **primary** and **secondary** LLM endpoints
 - Customize model, system prompt, and timeout behavior